PCN: A Deep Learning Approach to Jet Tagging Utilizing Novel Graph Construction Methods and Chebyshev Graph Convolutions

 \subsection{Dataset and Experiment}

 We use the full set of features provided in the JETCLASS dataset and follow the graph construction method detailed in Section 3.1.
 The generated graphs are given as inputs to our models.
 The JETCLASS dataset consists of 100M jets for training, 5M for validation, and 20M for testing.
 Ten different types of jets are provided, evenly distributed into the ten classes.
 Jet tagging on this dataset is a multi-class classification task, making studies on it more conducive for LHC tasks.
 Generation of the JETCLASS dataset was through Markov Chain Monte Carlo (MCMC) methods consistent with those used in CERN collaborations.
 More details about the production of particles and clustering of the jets can be found in Ref. \cite{3}.
-We utilize 1M jets in the training process with an 800k/100k/100k split for training, validation, and initial testing.
+A sample size of 1M jets for the training process was determined to be sufficient as training with samples of between 2M and 10M provided no increase in performance.
+The 1M jet events were split 800k/100k/100k for training, validation, and initial testing.
 Final metrics are derived from the full testing set of 20M jets.

 For implementation, we employ the AdamW optimizer \cite{4} with a learning rate of 1e-3.
 Both models are given a maximum of 500 epochs to train over.
 A convergence threshold is set to 0.0001, and 10 epochs are given to a model for an improvement in validation loss greater than the convergence threshold.
 If the improvement is not greater, training is stopped.